Digital Navigator Program

 We use the Northstar digital literacy curriculum for many of our classes.
 You are

-welcome to create an account on our Northstar portal and learn on your own.
-Classes are available in English and Spanish and are self-guided.
+welcome to create an account on our Northstar portal and learn on your own at no cost.
+Classes are available in English and Spanish

+and are self-guided.
 Take an assessment to see what you need to learn.
-Badges are available for each
+Badges are

 To use Northstar online you need: a device with internet access, an email address and the skills to check your email, and the skills to use an internet browser.
-Classes are more easily navigated using a desktop or laptop computer.
+Classes are most easily navigated using a desktop or laptop computer.
+Here's the curriculum.

 Curious what Northstar is like?
 Take a practice assessment here.